 With high tech security measures becoming the norm, you'd think we'd be a lot safer.

 From smartphones to smart cars to smart hotels, the market for interconnectivity has never been higher.
 The ability to control the majority of one's home from an app– everything from the thermostat to the alarm system– is ubiquitous.
-There are definitely benefits to this tech; speed, comfort etc.- but are our attempts to make everything smart leaving us vulnerable?
+There are benefits to this tech; speed, comfort etc.- but are our attempts to make everything smart leaving us vulnerable?

 When it comes to smart homes, the technologies involved can vary, but more often than not they're centered on security.
 Some using motion-sensing technology to automatically turn on cameras.
 Others contain sensors for all types of issues including flood water, burglary, smoke, and carbon monoxide.
 The requisite paranoia required to purchase one of these systems aside, there is a growing concern that these security programs can be hacked and easily monitored by would-be burglars.
 While self-driving cars are still a work in progress (Uber just killed a woman with one of theirs), hackers were able to shut down security features on a Jeep and prove how connected utilities are just as easy to hack as anything else connected to the Internet.
 The same principle can applied smart homes.